natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Harrier%20GR.7.md

 At the beginning of the match, you can climb to the side along the same flight path as the rest of your team.
 Try keeping a speed of above 800 km/h while climbing to maybe 5,000 to 7,000 m altitude.
 However, this playstyle leaves you open to some BVR misses being fired by enemies like the F-14.
 If you pick up a warning on your RWR and see a semi-active or active radar-guided missile, you will want to fly perpendicularly to the source of the enemy radar whilst deploying chaff.

 The general playstyle would be to wait for the proper opportunity to target vulnerable opponents.
 You are not the plane that will carry the match, you are a support aircraft.
 Almost all matches inevitably turn into a furball fight where enemies and allies will be located in a tight area.
-You can dive down from above on them and fire your AIM-9Ls on unsuspecting targets.
+You can dive down from above on them and fire your AIM-9Ms on unsuspecting targets.
 Be careful not to fire your missiles when allies are very close to the enemy, as you can easily hit a teammate by mistake.

 Another playstyle is to fly close to the ground, either along hills or other terrain.
-This allows you to approach from the side and engage from the side aspect, where the AIM-9Ls are less susceptible to flares.
+This allows you to approach from the side and engage from the side aspect, where the AIM-9Ms are almost un-flareable.
 Flying close to the ground also leaves you less vulnerable to BVR missiles, although not immune.

 When surrounded by enemies, turn on the automatic countermeasure dispenser and focus on the enemies' positions and who you can target and to where you can disengage.
 Try to avoid turning with enemies as even with the VTOL controls you will probably be outmatched.
 A turnfight should be your last resort.